 For God’s preparation and gifts seldom come wrapped in the packages of our own control.
-Instead, His greatest prizes come wrapped in a gift box that we could have never contrived if we tried.
+Instead, His greatest prizes come in a gift box that we could have never contrived even if we tried.

 My daughter Morgan went through a rare autoimmune disease when she was younger.
-Those were hard days but through them I see God’s preparation for the kind, empathetic, caring woman she will one day become.
+Those were hard days, but through them I see God’s preparation for the kind, empathetic, caring woman she will one day become.